 - A woman has to use a key to defend her life, while the criminal will have to dig the other end of it out of his skull.
 How exactly the criminal gets that piece of key out of his head is the story.

 - The lawman opens the jail cell door only to find that one of the concrete blocks has been removed from the wall.
-Laying on the floor was crumbs of mortar and a broken key.
+Laying on the floor were crumbs of mortar and a broken key.
 He still wonders how the crook was able to fit through such a small space, though.

 - A broken key is more common than you might think when trying to unlock a car door while fleeing from a bank robbery.
 That's just one reason why one man bank jobs should not be tried.